-The israeli government role in promoting Islamophobia internationally
+The Israeli Government Role in Promoting Islamophobia Internationally

-By Paul Larudee: Much of the study of Islamophobia is directed at the social and political causes and manifestations, including religious and political dimensions and racist characteristics.
-However, Islamophobia is also used as a strategic tool or weapon, i.e. in pursuit of national agenda.
+Much of the study of Islamophobia is directed at the social and political causes and manifestations, including religious and political dimensions and racist characteristics.
+However, Islamophobia is also used as a strategic tool or weapon; i.e., in pursuit of national agenda.

 Many of us are familiar with Islamophobic movements within the Buddhist majority in Myanmar (against the Rohingya minority), and within Hindu nationalist parties in India.
 It is important to note, however, that it is characteristic of these movements that they direct their Islamophobia against particular groups of Muslims within their own societies, and are less concerned with creating an international movement against Islam.

-Note: • This article is a revised version of a paper read at the 9th Annual Islamophobia Conference in Berkeley, California, April 29, 2018.